Hemionitis arifolia (heart fern)

 Heart fern, an unusual and very cute little fern.

-Willow fern, also known as heart fern, is characterized by small, delicate heart-shaped leaves.
+Heart fern, also known as Hemionitis arifolia, is characterized by small, delicate heart-shaped leaves.
 It is a fern with a rather peculiar habit of growing on top of other plants in rainforests.
 Therefore, it needs a little different care than 'regular' ferns.

 Care.